 “We use CADMATIC eBrowser with a VR headset in design reviews.
 It helps to see with your own eyes what the solution will look like in the real world.
 The review process is smoother and faster this way,” Gianluca explains.

 VR technologies allow CMBernardini engineers to literally travel inside pipes, electrical systems, metal structures and tanks.

 The engineers can verify that every single piece is assembled exactly in the correct way.
-Other engineers and the customer can follow the navigator’s interactions with the system on a separate screen, which means they can comment and participate in the inspection.
+Other engineers and the customer can follow the navigator’s interactions with the system on a separate screen, which means they can comment on and participate in the inspection.

 CMBernardini have also included augmented reality (AR) elements in project reviews leading to more in-depth analysis and verification.
 During pipe analysis they can, for example, view all dimensional and material data of pipes.

 The use of VR and AR technologies assists CMBernardini to keep to promised project time schedules and costs.